 stirring in the configuration may need to change.

-Be mindful that the default stirring motor provided with the Pioreactor has a maximum voltage of 12V.
+Be mindful that the default stirring motor provided with the Pioreactor has a maximum voltage rating of 12V.

 Power supply for using Pioreactor peristaltic pumps